 When we feel stress our breathing is often the first thing to change.
 It can become shallow, rapid and jagged or raspy.
-Relaxing your breathing will reduce the stress your feeling in your body and may reduce stressed thoughts.
+Relaxing your breathing will reduce the stress you are feeling in your body and may reduce stressed thoughts.